Optimal and instance-dependent guarantees for Markovian linear stochastic approximation: Main results

 On the other hand, by choosing $\stepsize \asymp \frac{\log \numobs}{(1 - \kappa) \numobs}$, the bound in Proposition~\ref{prop:lsa-markov-iterate-bound} matches the worst-case bound in equation~\eqref{eq:worst-case-bd}, up to log factors.
 We also note that in Proposition~\ref{prop:lsa-markov-iterate-bound}, the exponent $p$ can take values in two ranges: regardless of the value of $\pmax \in [2, \infty]$, one can always take $p = 1$ and obtain an upper bound on the mean-squared error $\Exs \big[ \vecnorm{\theta_t - \thetabar}{2}^{2} \big]$.
 This bound only requires Assumption~\ref{assume:noise-moments} to hold true with $\pmax \geq 2$, which covers many important examples (see Section~\ref{sec:consequences}).
 On the other hand, when Assumption~\ref{assume:noise-moments} is satisfied with $\pmax \geq 2 \log \numobs$ and a stronger moment assumption is imposed, one can obtain a $p$-th moment bound for any $p \geq [2\log \numobs, \pmax]$.
 This bound can be readily converted into a high-probability bound for the last iterate of stochastic approximation.
 It is worth noting that we study these two cases separately, using slightly different proof techniques.

-It is worthwhile making some comparisons between Proposition~\ref{prop:lsa-markov-iterate-bound} and existing results on the unaveraged forms of Markovian stochastic approximation.
+Let us now make some comparisons between Proposition~\ref{prop:lsa-markov-iterate-bound} and existing results on the unaveraged forms of Markovian stochastic approximation.
 As we have noted in our examples, in many cases, the quantities $(\sigmaA, \sigmab, \varbound)$ do not depend on the dimension, in which case the error bound in Proposition~\ref{prop:lsa-markov-iterate-bound} grows linearly with dimension $\usedim$.
 In comparison, in terms of our notation, the error bounds in the papers~\cite{bhandari2018finite,srikant2019finite} both exhibit quadratic dependency on the quantity $\tfrac{\max_{s \in \statespace} \opnorm{\Lmap_t (s)}}{1 - \kappa}$.
 As we noted previously in equation~\eqref{eq:constant-rank-obs-has-large-opnorm}, this quantity scales linearly in dimension when the observations have a constant rank (independent of dimension), so that (even after optimal parameter tuning), the bounds from these parameters scale at least proportionally to $\frac{d^2}{\numobs}$.
 This scaling should be contrasted with the $\myorder(\usedim/\numobs)$ guarantees from our bounds.
-On the other hand, the analysis in the paper~\cite{durmus2021stability} involves a different mixing assumption, and so is not directly comparable to our results.
+On a complementary note, the analysis in~\cite{durmus2021stability} involves a different mixing assumption, and so is not directly comparable to our results.
 However, it is worth noting that their bound $\vecnorm{\theta_t - \thetabar}{2}$ also has an explicit $\order {d / \sqrt{\numobs}}$ term (cf. equation (32) in their paper), showing that the MSE bound grows quadratically with dimension.